The Women of the Drupal Community

 What Drupal function, project or contribution are you working on and/or most proud of?

 I am a non-code contributor to the Drupal community.
-As a member of the Drupal Cameroon Association (DCA), our goal is to promote the Drupal CMS.
+As a member of the Drupal Cameroon Association (DCA), our goal is to promote Drupal.
 The DCA regularly holds meet-ups (both in person and virtual) to share and promote the strengths of open source throughout the region.

 What are some challenges you've faced, technically or career-wise?